Slyrith/aoi.js-documentation/src/functions/util/abbreviate.md

 id: abbreviate
 ---

-`$abbreviate` wll allow you to abbreviate large numbers.
+`$abbreviate` will allow you to abbreviate large numbers.

 ## Usage